Theater and Performance Studies

 Prerequisites

-The prerequisites for the major are THST 110 Collaboration and THST 111 Modes of Performance.
+The prerequisites for the major are THST 110 and THST 111.

 Requirements of the Major

 The major consists of ten term courses beyond the introductory prerequisites.
-Of the ten required term courses, students must take two courses in each of four domains: Artistic Practice, Interarts, Histories, and Performance Theory.
+Of the ten required term courses, students must take two courses in each of four domains: Artistic Practice, Interarts, Histories, and Performance Theory, one related elective and one senior requirement course.
 Most courses are listed in more than one domain, though they may count for only one domain requirement for a given student.
 Students may take term courses concurrently with prerequisite courses.

-Credit/D/Fail Courses taken Credit/D/Fail may not be counted toward the requirements of the major in Theater and Performance Studies.
+Credit/D/Fail Courses taken Credit/D/Fail may not be counted toward the requirements of the major in Theater, Dance, and Performance Studies.

 Senior Requirements

-To ensure that their course work aligns with their goals, students should begin discussing senior project ideas and plans with the DUS at the start of their junior year.
-Senior Project meetings for all juniors are held early in the spring semester, with research and production proposals due the Friday before spring break.
+To ensure that their coursework aligns with their goals, students should begin discussing senior project ideas and plans with the DUS at the start of their junior year.
+Senior Project orientation meetings for all juniors are held once in the fall and twice during the spring semester, with research and production proposals due the Friday before spring break.

 Advising

-TAPS majors in their junior and senior years are required to meet with the DUS at the beginning of each of their final four terms.
-Students in their first and second years of study who may be interested in the TAPS major are encouraged to meet with the DUS once a semester in order to discuss goals, learn about opportunities, and ask questions.
+TDPS majors in their junior and senior years are required to meet with the DUS at the beginning of each of their final four terms.
+Students in their first and second years of study who may be interested in the TDPS major are encouraged to meet with the DUS once a semester to discuss goals, learn about opportunities, and ask questions.

 Courses REQUIRING INSTRUCTOR PERMISSION

-With the exception of THST 110 and THST 111, all courses in Theater and Performance Studies are limited enrollment courses that require a short statement of interest, writing sample, or audition in order to obtain instruction permission to register.
-When there are more applicants for a course than can be admitted, priority is given to juniors and seniors who have declared a major in Theater and Performance Studies or first-year students and sophomores who have completed one or both prerequisite courses (THST 110 and THST 111).
-Undergraduate students in all years of study and in all majors are encouraged to apply to courses in Theater and Performance Studies.
+With the exception of THST 110 and THST 111, many courses in Theater, Dance, and Performance Studies are limited enrollment courses that may require a short statement of interest, writing sample, or audition in order to obtain instructor permission to register.
+When there are more applicants for a course than can be admitted, priority is given to juniors and seniors who have declared a major in Theater, Dance, and Performance Studies or first-year students and sophomores who have completed one or both prerequisite courses (THST 110 and THST 111).
+Undergraduate students in all years of study and in all majors are encouraged to apply to courses in Theater, Dance, and Performance Studies.

 Courses IN THE DAVID GEFFEN SCHOOL OF DRAMA AT YALE